lkingsford/EmuBay/Rules.md

 Each player gets, for each share held (including both companies, and independent companies), its current dividend, divided by the amount of shares owned by players rounded up, for each individual share.

-If the dividend is negative, the company pays the dividend to the bank out of its treasury.
-If there is insufficient cash, then the amount left owing is divided by the amount of shares in that company, rounded up.
-Each player must pay the bank that amount for each of their shares held.
-If any player has insufficient cash, then they are bankrupted.
-Pay all their money to the bank, reduce the debt by the amount of money that they had, regard their shares as no longer held, and repeat this procedure if there are remaining shareholders.
+If the dividend is negative, then each player must pay the bank its current dividends, divided by the amount of shares owned by players, rounded up (away from zero), for each owned share.
+Positive dividends are paid before negative dividends are paid.

 After payment of dividends, adjust the dividends for debt.
 Each bond has a per dividend cost in the form of '₤X+Y/div'.
 Firstly, any bonds that are not deferred decrease the dividend by the amount Y. Secondly, flip any deferred bonds, and decrease the dividend by the amount X.

 Following the dividend round, check whether any of the end-game conditions apply.
 If they do, place a cube on the relevant space on the board.

+### Bankruptcy

+If any player has insufficient cash to pay back the negative dividends they owe, then they are bankrupt.
+A bankrupt player pays back as much of the debt as they can in order of lowest to highest debt-per-share; paying a debt in full where possible before the next share is resolved.
+The difference between what they paid and what they owed must be paid by other shareholders.
+Each other player must pay the amount remaining divided by the amount of shares held (excluding the bankrupt players), rounded up, per share.
+If any player can not pay, then they too are bankrupt, and this procedure is repeated for the amount that they owe.

+Where multiple players are bankrupt, resolve bankruptcies fully, clockwise starting from the current player.

 #### Bond example